-For Students Seeking Tutoring in Fort Madison, We Offer:
+Private, In-Home Tutoring in Fort Madison, Iowa

-Fort Madison District Curriculum Used in Our In-Home Tutoring Programs
+Fort Madison District and Curriculum

 The Fort Madison Community School District has set forth a curriculum that provides a student with skills needed for life beyond the classroom.
 Instructors focus on students as individuals and rely on adaptability in student learning and in their approach to instruction.
 This focus is apparent in the curriculum of both elementary schools, the middle school and the district’s high school.
 In addition to its five traditional schools, Fort Madison offers an alternative school called the Creative Learning Center.
 For students who perform better in a less traditional setting, students enrolled in the CLC are supported with district supplies, curriculum and teachers in an environment more conducive to their success.